 Weekly discussions will be held using the OWL Forums tool.
 Discussion questions that draw upon the material covered in each class will be formulated by the instructor and linked to the weekly Lessons page.
-Students will be placed into groups of 8-12 participants to facilitate discussion.
-Students are required to submit at least one primary post and one secondary post to the discussion forums each week.
-Each discussion post is graded and there are opportunities to receive bonus marks for posting early in the week.
+Students are required to submit at least one primary post (100-150 words) to the discussion forums each week.
+Each primary discussion post is graded out of three.
+There are opportunities to receive up to one bonus mark for posting comments on the posts of other students each week (each substantive comment is worth .5 marks).
 Additional details about discussion grading, including a marking rubric, will be provided in Lecture 1 and an introductory memo posted on the course OWL site.
-You will receive three evaluations of your participation in the discussions.
-The first evaluation will be posted by November 26th, 2020, three days prior to the Nov.
-30th drop date for the course.
-It is worth 18% and covers Lessons 2-10.
-The second discussion grade covers Lessons 11-19, is also worth 18%, and will be provided during the week of March 8th, 2021.
-The third evaluation covers Lessons 20-25, is worth 12%, and will be provided during the week of April 5th, 2021.
+Discussion grades will be posted in the OWL gradebook as discussion posts are graded.

 If you miss discussion posts for legitimate reasons (illness or other extenuating circumstances) please contact the instructor to request accommodation.
-If you require accommodation for more than five missed discussions, documentation is required and such documentation must be submitted by the student directly to the appropriate Faculty's Academic Counselling office.
+If you require accommodation for more than five missed discussions, documentation is required and such documentation must be submitted by the student directly to the appropriate faculty's Academic Counselling office.
 In such cases the Academic Counselling will determine if accommodation is warranted.